wnchan/tp/docs/team/neyapraveen.md

 ## Contributions to the UG
 * Added documentation for the feature `delete`, `clear`, including the usage of the pop-up, `leave`, `deleteGroup` and social media hyperlinks.
-* Creation of Table of Contents
+* Creation of Table of Contents.
-* Reformatted UG according to general commands, person commands and group commands
+* Reformatted UG according to general commands, person commands and group commands.
 * Created the Appendix section.
 * Wrote introduction section.
 * Added page breaks for formatting and back to table of contents hyperlink at the end of pages.